lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

         stopping_condition.n_samples=0.3 \
         dump_dataset=True

+.. note:: The `dump_dataset` feature by default saves the images in the `png` format.
+This can take a lot of time
+          when working with high-resolution videos.
+You can speed up the process by specifying the output format `output_image_format='jpg'` or the resolution `output_image_size=X` of the images.

 Removing Exact Duplicates
 ---------------------------
 With the docker solution, it is possible to remove **only exact duplicates** from the dataset.
 For this,